freshbits/gpx_reader/README.md

 ## TODO
+  - Need to fix bug perf when getting heartrate
   - list all the points directly from the track
   - calculate boundaries of the tracks/segments unless in the metadata
   - calculate elapsed time